Career of Evil

-Career of Evil is a 2015 crime fiction novel by J. K. Rowling, published under the pseudonym Robert Galbraith.
-It is the third novel in the Cormoran Strike series of detective novels and is followed by Lethal White in 2018 and Troubled Blood in 2020.
+Career of Evil is a crime novel written by British author J.K.
+Rowling, published under the pseudonym Robert Galbraith.
+It is the third novel in the Cormoran Strike series of detective novels, and was published on 20 October 2015.
+It is followed by Lethal White in 2018, Troubled Blood in 2020, The Ink Black Heart in 2022, and The Running Grave in 2023.

 Plot

 After murdering a woman, an unidentified man stalks Robin Ellacott, whom he sees as part of his plan to exact revenge against private investigator Cormoran Strike.
 Robin, having worked for Strike for a year, is now a full-time investigator in addition to being his secretary.
 Strike has developed a relationship with radio presenter Elin but continues to harbour feelings for Robin, whose fiancé Matthew disapproves of the work she is doing.

 One day, Robin receives a package containing a woman's severed leg and a message quoting the Blue Öyster Cult song "Mistress of the Salmon Salt (Quicklime Girl)".
 Strike, who recognises the song as a favourite of his deceased mother, Leda, concludes someone from his past sent the package.
 He then approaches Detective Inspector Eric Wardle with four possible suspects, three of whom he knew from his time in the SIB: